 If the money claimed by the creditor is due and owing, it is important to try to come to an agreement with the creditor about how the debt can be paid, or if some security can be offered for the debt.
 Remember that in most cases a creditor will not want to make a debtor bankrupt because it can be an expensive process.

 A Statutory Demand can be used as an alternative to commencing proceedings through court.
 Alternatively it may be used as a method of enforcement for a creditor who already has a judgement which has been unpaid.
 If a Demand follows a judgement given by the court it can be difficult to challenge, however if it is being used as an alternative to issuing proceedings then the debtor may be able to challenge the debt claimed by the creditor.

 If a debt is disputed there is a mechanism for setting aside a Statutory Demand and the debtor must apply to their local bankruptcy court to have the Demand set aside.
 This application must explain why the debt has not been paid and why it is disputed.
 Applications should be made at the earliest possible opportunity in order to get Demands set aside.

-If a creditor is not willing to withdraw their Statutory Demand, then the Court will decide at a hearing whether or not it is appropriate for the Demand to be relied upon, or whether it should be set aside.
-It is not the role of the Court at that stage to decide on the merits of the dispute and a Court does not have to be satisfied that the debtor will win their case, merely that there is a genuine dispute.
-This is the debtor's opportunity to challenge the debt and either give themselves a chance of defending any action which may be brought through the Courts, or of resolving matters with the creditor.
+Once the application has been made it will be listed for hearing and the creditor will have an opportunity to respond to the application and supporting witness statement.
+If a creditor is not willing to withdraw their Statutory Demand the court will hold a hearing to decide whether or not it is appropriate for the demand to be relied upon or set aside.
+The hearing is a good opportunity for the debtor to challenge his or her debt and give themselves a chance of defending any action that may be brought through the courts or of resolving matters with the creditor.